vikasnkumar/financeta/indicators.md

 ### Moving Average Convergence-Divergence (MACD)

-MACD is a very popular indicator that reveals changes in strength, direction, momentum and duration of a trend in a stock's price.
+MACD is a very popular indicator that reveals changes in strength, direction, momentum and duration of a trend in a security's price.
 It generates three outputs: the MACD output, the MACD signal and the MACD histogram (or the divergence series) which is the difference between the MACD output and the MACD signal.